m4pol/fatebot/README.md

 	}

 # Attack Feature
-The attack feature mostly will play around with The Transport Layer, but also have an application and The Network Layer too.
-All of the attack vectors except "HTTP" DDoS vectors will be random source ports and windows size automatically, but the DST port will let the bot herder config by themself.
+The attack feature will mostly focus on the transport layer attack, but it will also include application and network layer attacks.
+All of the attack vectors, except for the "HTTP" DDoS attack vectors, will use random source ports and windows size automatically.
+However, the destination port will be configurable by the bot herder themselves.

 	# tcp -syn 127.0.0.1 192.168.50.129 -r 100 //a command that's used in this screenshot.